 - Previous surgeries and any problems you may have had.

-  Please report to the Patient Registration Area at the time your physician or the Pre-admission

-  Coordinator informs you to report.
-(See back of brochure for date and time to report.)
+Please report to the Patient Registration Area at the time your physician or the Pre-admission Coordinator informs you to report.

-  - It is important for you to have an empty stomach at the time of your operation to avoid
+- It is important for you to have an empty stomach at the time of your operation to avoid complications.

-  complications.
 Eat a light meal at dinnertime the night before your surgery.
-Do not eat or drink

-  anything after midnight before your surgery – not even a cup of coffee or water.
-You may brush your

-  teeth without swallowing the water.
+Do not eat or drink anything after midnight before your surgery – not even a cup of coffee or water.
+You may brush your teeth without swallowing the water.

 - Be active.
 Walk to get the blood circulating through your body.
 Do this in the morning and throughout the day if your surgery is scheduled late in the day.